Nothing wrong with a second look!

 In looking to force the Governor’s hand, the local Little Rock chapter of the NAACP sought an injunction in federal court against Governor Faubus and his deployment of the National Guard, demanding that the nine black students be allowed admission to Little Rock Central High.
 Governor Faubus continued to assert his position that the National Guard acted as it did in order to prevent a riot and that as governor he had the right to ignore federal statute and suspend certain rights for a short period of time if he thought his action would protect Little Rock citizens from violence.
 The governor was walking a fine line in that he admitted that desegregation was the law and that it would happen eventually, but that the presence of the nine black students created a dangerous situation.
 He felt that it stood to reason that he should “remove the source” of the problem, that “source” being the black kids.

 Federal court Judge Ronald Davies didn’t buy it.
 He ruled that the governor was acting outside of the law and demanded he allow the children to enter school.
-Insisting that it was his right to keep the keep the peace by keeping the black kids out, the governor refused.
-In the meantime, the Little Rock Nine were being tutored by volunteers while the events played out.
+Insisting that it was his right to keep the peace by keeping the black kids out, the governor refused to comply with Davies’ order.
+Meanwhile the Little Rock Nine were being tutored by volunteers while the events played out.

 Thus ended the first day of school for the Little Rock Nine — a fear-filled half-day with a riot.